SherryHou37/IBM_Data_Science/README.md

 2. Data scientists need to be curious, judgemental and argumentative.

-3. a little science + a little math + a lot of curiosity about data.
+3. a little science + a little math + a lot of curiosity about data -> data science.

 **The sexiest job in the 21st century!
 (Do you really believe this haha?)**